taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 We're back in 2116.
 Min and Asoka are climbing the spiral staircase to the top of the canopy.
 Asoka is fully dressed, and Iri sits on top of their head.

 Min: **"The Automata raise all of their children together, but even if Amadou wasn't my gene father he would still be my favorite.
-Ever since I can remember, Amadou showed us how to identify stars and planets in the night sky; taught us to play with pyrotechnics without losing a finger or an eye; and even improved our eSyrup bubbles to make them more portable, so that he could take the little ones on field trips into the forest.
-He was always eager to share his studies of the world's past and his extravagant dreams for our collective future, both here on Earth and out there, in space."**
+Ever since I can remember, Amadou taught us how to identify stars and planets in the night sky; to play with pyrotechnics without losing a finger or an eye; and he even improved our eSyrup bubbles so that he could take the little ones on field trips into the forest.
+He was always telling us stories from the past and his crazy dreams for the future."**

 They've reached a small, swaying tree platform at the top of the tree.
 Min, Asoka, and Iri are looking out over a vast rainforest canopy.
 The tree platform is encased in the thinnest of eSyrup bubbles, barely visible and reproducing the outer wind conditions so perfectly that for a moment, Asoka is afraid to breathe.
 Above both teens is the night sky, resplendent with stars and the un-twinkling lights of planets and Orbiter vessels.